yandex/django_replicated/README.md

 a target database based on the HTTP request method.
 For example you might want to route certain POST requests to a slave if you know that the request handler doesn't do any writes.
-The settings variable `REPLICATED_VIEWS_OVERRIDES` holds the mapping of view names (urlpatterns names) or view import paths to database
+The settings variable `REPLICATED_VIEWS_OVERRIDES` holds the mapping of view names (urlpatterns names) or view import paths or url path to database names:
-names:

     REPLICATED_VIEWS_OVERRIDES = {
         'api-store-event': 'slave',
         'app.views.do_smthg': 'master',
+        '/admin/*': 'master',
+        '/users/': 'slave',
     }